 Profile

-Partman explores both what art is and what art does.
-She studies how technologies from visual art and clothing to microscopes and digital platforms impact how humans feel, behave, and think.
-She sees the arts as practical and potent tools that help us navigate the vast complexity of being human, look at ourselves and the world in new ways, question assumptions, and cultivate new ideas and connections.
+Partman studies how humans experience technologies (from visual art and clothing to microscopes and digital platforms) and how these tools impact how we feel, behave, and think.
+She sees the arts as practical and potent tools that help us navigate the vast complexity of being human, look at ourselves and the world in new ways, question assumptions, and discover interactions and relationships.

 During her graduate studies at Princeton, Partman specialized in American art and visual culture, with a particular focus on the intersections of culture, education, science, and philosophy.
 Her dissertation centered on nineteenth-century artist, doctor, and educator Dr. William Rimmer and how his art and teaching created experiences for questioning, self-reflection, and active learning.